xEvileyes/Library_administration/README.md

 A functional library for managing books with a persistent database.

-Features
+Features:

 Add, delete and read books
-Search by title, author
+Search by title or by author
 Persistent database storage using SQLite

 More Features coming soon.